app/settings.py

 Creating app packages

-It often makes sense to conceptually split your app across multiple local packages.
-For example, we find it typically works better to have separate users, teams, and projects packages, than a single core package that contains all the code for users, teams, and projects together (just as an example).
-If you find yourself creating a package with a generic name like core or base, you might want to consider splitting it up into smaller packages.
+You can split your app into multiple local packages.
+For example, instead of a single core package containing everything, you might have separate users, teams, and projects packages.
+If you find yourself creating a package with a generic name like core or base, consider splitting it up.

 Package settings

-An installed package can optionally define it's own settings.
-These could be default settings for how the package behaves, or required settings that must be configured by the developer.
+An installed package can define its own settings.
+These could be default values for how the package behaves, or required settings that must be configured by the user.

 # A required setting (type annotation with no default value)

-Settings can then be accessed at runtime through the settings object.
+Access settings at runtime through the settings object:

 from plain.runtime import settings

-It is strongly recommended to "namespace" your settings to your package.
-So if your package is named "teams", you might want to prefix all your settings with TEAMS_.
+Namespace your settings to avoid conflicts.
+If your package is named teams, prefix all settings with TEAMS_.

 from plain.packages import PackageConfig, register_config